 The UL power control, timing and frequency synchronization requirements of associated and unassociated STAs performing TB ranging shall follow the same rules as those of any associated HE STA .

+In case the ranging mode is Passive Location Ranging, the measurement exchanges differ somewhat from the above description in this section.
+The deviations in this respect for the Passive Location Ranging mode is detailed in Section 11.22.6.4.10 (Measurement Exchange in Passive Location Ranging mode).

 TGaz Editor: Change the text in Section 11.22.6.4.3.4 (TB Ranging Measurement Reporting Part) as follows: